influxdata/telegraf/plugins/inputs/kubernetes/README.md

   ## OR
   # bearer_token_string = "abc_123"

-  # Labels to include and exclude
+  ## Pod labels to be added as tags.
+An empty array for both include and
-  # An empty array for include and exclude will include all labels
+  ## exclude will include all labels.
   # label_include = []
   # label_exclude = ["*"]